 All living beings have a life cycle, even us humans.

 A life cycle is the different stages of a living thing's life and is a fascinating journey from birth, to growth, to death.
-They are essential to science lessons, so getting kids to learn about the life of birds is a great way to get them into the subject.
+They are an essential part of Year 5 science lessons, so getting children to learn about the life of birds is a great way to get them into the subject.

 This article has all the information about the life cycle of a bird, including what kids will learn about it at school and some fun resources that may support your child's learning.

 What Is The Life Cycle Of A Bird?